Parliamentary representation from Bedfordshire

-The historic county of Bedfordshire, located in the 21st century region of East of England, was represented in Parliament from the 13th century.
+The historic county of Bedfordshire, located in the twenty-first century region of East of England, was represented in Parliament from the thirteenth century.
 This article provides a list of constituencies constituting the Parliamentary representation from Bedfordshire.

 In 1889 Bedfordshire became an administrative county and in 1974 much the same area became a shire county.
 Luton became a unitary authority in 1997, but it remains part of the ceremonial county of Bedfordshire.

 The first part of this article covers the constituencies wholly or predominantly within the area of the historic county of Bedfordshire, both before and after the administrative changes of 1889 and 1974.
 The second part refers to constituencies mostly in another historic county, which included some territory from the historic county of Bedfordshire (if any).
 The summaries section only refers to the constituencies included in the first section of the constituency list.

 List of constituencies

 Article names are followed by (UK Parliament constituency).
 The constituencies which existed in 1707 were those previously represented in the Parliament of England.